Standard Shopping vs Performance Max: How to Decide What to Run

 How much budget does Performance Max need to work?

-Roughly 30+ conversions per 30 days per campaign as a baseline.
-In dollar terms, accounts spending less than about $2,000–$3,000 per month often don't have enough volume to give PMax the data it needs, and Standard Shopping with manual bidding can be the better starting point.
+Roughly 30+ conversions per 30 days per campaign is a baseline.
+In dollar terms, accounts spending less than about $2,000–$3,000 per month often lack the volume needed to provide PMax with the data it requires, making Standard Shopping with manual bidding a better starting point.

 Will switching to Performance Max drop my revenue?

-There is usually a 2 to 4 week learning period.
-Done well, the dip is small and post-learning revenue is meaningfully higher.
+There is typically a 2 to 4 week learning period.
+If done well, the dip is small, and post-learning revenue is significantly higher.

 Do I need video to run Performance Max?

-No, but you should have it.
-PMax auto-generates video from your images if you don't provide one, and the auto-generated version usually performs poorly.
-One or two short product videos meaningfully expand where PMax can serve.
+No, but having video is beneficial.
+PMax auto-generates video from your images if you don’t provide one, and the auto-generated version usually performs poorly.
+One or two short product videos can significantly expand where PMax can serve.